pubnub/pubnub-mcp-server/resources/sdk_docs/go_files.md

 ### Returns

 PNSendFileResponse:
-- Data: PNFileData (see PNFileData)
+- Data (PNFileData): See PNFileData.
-- Timestamp: int64 (timetoken when the message was published)
+- Timestamp (int64): Timetoken when the message was published.

-PNFileData:
+#### PNFileData

-- ID: string (file ID)
+- ID (string): File ID.

 ## List channel files

-Retrieve files uploaded to a channel.
+Retrieve a paginated list of files uploaded to a channel.

 ### Method(s)